Here's everything you need to know about the sport of padel

 What is padel?

-So the game is played with a net in the middle like tennis, the court also looks very similar.
-Like tennis, the players must pass a ball over the net into an opponent's side by hitting a ball with their racquet.
-However in padel, the walls/fence of the enclosed court are firmly part of the sport's gameplay.
-Players are allowed to hit a ball after it bounces off a wall/fence in order to keep the ball in play.
+So the game is played with a net in the middle, like tennis, and the court also looks very similar.
+Like tennis, players must pass a ball over the net into an opponent's side by hitting it with their racquet.
+However, in padel, the walls/fence of the enclosed court are firmly part of the sport's gameplay.
+Players are allowed to hit a ball after it bounces off a wall/fence to keep the ball in play.

 Padel is most commonly played by four people in a game of doubles, though it can also be played individually.
-Playing as pairs harks back to the games social origins.
+Playing as pairs hark back to the game's social origins.

 02